parodos-dev/parodos-dev.github.io/documentation/latest/operations/workflows.md

 In the diagram above, we can see that some task needs the human's input.
-For this case, Parodos implement a checker solution where it can be used to escalate a workflow to a specific person if somethind does not happens in a time constraint.
+For this case, Parodos implement a checker solution where it can be used to escalate a workflow to a specific person if something does not happens in a defined time constraint.

 Folowing that diagram, each blue node is a task, and we can see that the orange box is checker that can be implemented like the workflow adminsitrator.
 A